hkwi/ansible-collection-xtra/README.md

 Then you can use extra inventory plugins

 `hkwi.xtra.alias` is useful when you're using inventory directory and import common content into that.
+Following example imports external `common/base.yml` into `site01/` inventory.

 ```site01/00_base.yml
 ---